-- Rewind: Pressing the - button plays video backward at high speed.
-Pressing the button again toggles the playback speed from - 4, → 4 and → 4 . - Play/Pause: Pressing the 🕅 button plays back video at regular speed.
-The screen displays | | when the DVR is in the Pause mode and the screen displays ▶ when the DVR is playing back video. - Fast Forward: Pressing the button plays video forward at high speed.
-Pressing the button again toggles the playback speed from b, bbb and bbbb. - Stop: Pressing the button stops playback and enters the Live Monitoring mode. - Backward: When in the pause mode, pressing the 🔳 button moves to the previous image. - Forward: When in the pause mode, pressing the button moves to the next image.
+- Play/Pause: Pressing the խ button plays back video at regular speed and pressing the button again pauses video.

+The screen displays | when the DVR is in the Pause mode and the screen displays ▶ when the DVR is playing back video. - Fast Forward: Pressing the button plays video forward at high speed.
+Pressing the button again toggles the playback speed from by, bbb and bbbb. - Stop: Pressing the button stops playback and enters the Live Monitoring mode. - Backward: When in the pause mode, pressing the button moves to the previous image. - Forward: When in the pause mode, pressing the button moves to the next image.